-'Government Terms Translated' is maintained by the Translation Department under the Public Communications Division, Ministry of Communications and Information.
+'Government Terms Translated' is maintained by the Translation Department under the Public Communications Division, Ministry of Communications and Information (MCI).

 1. What languages can I search in?

-2. How do I key in the terms?
+2. How do I search for a term?

-If you are keying a term in English, please select English in the “From” field and enter the term in the search box.
-If you are keying a term in Chinese, please select “Chinese”.
+If you are typing a term in English, please select English in the “From” field and enter the term in the search box.
+If you are typing a term in Chinese, please select “Chinese”.
 The same applies to searches in Malay and Tamil.

-Key the letters in lower case without indicating the tones, leaving a space after every word.
-For example, "wai jiao bu zhang", not "waijiao buzhang".
+Please select Chinese in the ‘From’ field and key the Han Yu Pin Yin in the search box.
+You can key using letters in lower case with or without indicating the tones, leaving a space after each character.
+For example, if you are keying in the Chinese term "外交部长", you can type "wai jiao bu zhang", not "waijiao buzhang".

 You can search for related terms by selecting the relevant category you are searching for.
 Then, click the search icon to generate the list of terms belonging to that category.
 For example, if you would like to search for terms related to transport, you may wish to start by selecting the category of “Ministry of Transport” and clicking the search icon.
 The list of terms under the Ministry of Transport will then be generated.

-6. Why can’t I find the Malay and Tamil translations of street names?
+5. Why can’t I find the translations of street names on GTT?

-There are no Malay and Tamil translations of street names as a number of them are transliterated from Malay or Tamil.
+Translations of the street names are managed by the Street and Building Names Board (SBNB).
+The Chinese translations of street names are available to the public and can be found on the Property Name and Address e-Service portal (https://digitalservice.propertynaa.gov.sg/eservice/search).
+There are no Malay and Tamil translations of street names as several of them are transliterated from Malay or Tamil.
 This will also avoid confusion over certain street names.
 For example, Jalan Bukit Merah and Redhill Road are two existing roads at two different locations.
-This is also the case for Buffalo Road and Kerbau Road, which are the same Tamil Translation but are two different existing roads.
+This is also the case for Buffalo Road and Kerbau Road, which have the same Tamil translations but are two different existing roads.